SingingHead: A Large-scale 4D Dataset for Singing Head Animation: Related Work

-The talking head datasets can be divided into 2D and 3D domains with numerous applications on face modeling and animation \cite{jourabloo2022robust, qiu20213dcaricshop, xu2023latentavatar, ma2021pixel, lombardi2021mixture}.
+Facial Animation Datasets play an important role in facial animation research, which can be divided into 2D and 3D datasets.
 2D datasets \cite{livingstone2018ryerson, wang2020mead, prajwal2020lip, nagrani2017voxceleb, cao2014crema, jackson2014surrey, zhang2021flow} focus on collecting more diverse and higher quality photorealistic data.
 LRW dataset \cite{prajwal2020lip} contains 173 hours of low-resolution videos.
-To enlarge the data scale, Voxceleb dataset \cite{nagrani2017voxceleb} collected more than 2k hours of videos from YouTube.
+To enlarge the data scale, the VoxCeleb dataset \cite{nagrani2017voxceleb} collected more than 2k hours of videos from YouTube.
 In addition, several works \cite{cao2014crema, livingstone2018ryerson,wang2020mead} explore collecting emotional talking head data with emotion labels.
 The SAVEE \cite{jackson2014surrey} dataset is the first emotional dataset with only 4 actors.
-Mead \cite{wang2020mead} dataset builds a high-resolution dataset with various video clips and viewpoints, covering a large number of large emotional audio-visual corpus.
-Numerous datasets \cite{cudeiro2019capture, richard2021meshtalk, fanelli20103} have also been proposed for 3D talking head, MeshTalk dataset \cite{richard2021meshtalk} contains detailed meshes topology and proposes a convolution neural network based method.
-Vocaset dataset \cite{cudeiro2019capture} constructs dataset by registering meshes to the FLAME \cite{li2017learning} topology.
-Recently, 3D-ETF dataset is proposed by collecting emotional 3D data.
-Considering numerous datasets, however, almost all the datasets are collected for general talking, there are only a few datasets for 2D/3D singing heads.
-MusicFace \cite{liu2023musicface} constructs a 2D dataset with only 6 singers by collecting the audio and videos separately.
-Song2Face dataset \cite{iwase2020song2face} collects a 2-hour dataset with background music, and 3D blend shapes from 7 singers.
-Different from them, our SingingHead dataset is the first singing head dataset containing both 2D videos and accurate 3D face motions with the largest scale (27 hours) and diversity (76 singers).
+MEAD \cite{wang2020mead} dataset builds a high-resolution dataset with various video clips and viewpoints, covering a large number of emotional audio-visual corpus.
+Numerous 3D datasets \cite{cudeiro2019capture, richard2021meshtalk, fanelli20103,wu2023mmface4d} have also been proposed for audio-driven 3D facial animation.
+MeshTalk dataset \cite{richard2021meshtalk} contains detailed meshes topology and proposes a convolution neural network-based method.
+VOCASET dataset \cite{cudeiro2019capture} constructs dataset by registering meshes to the FLAME \cite{li2017learning} topology.
+However, these datasets are scale-limited.
+To this end, MMFace4D \cite{wu2023mmface4d} collects a larger dataset consisting of 36 hours of data from 431 subjects.
+Recently, some works \cite{peng2023emotalk,danvevcek2023emotional,sun2023diffposetalk} have built 3D facial animation datasets from 2D portrait videos using 3D face reconstruction technologies to scale up the 3D dataset.
+However, all these datasets are collected for general talking and lack the generalization ability for singing tasks.
+To this end, a few works \cite{iwase2020song2face,liu2023musicface} try to solve the singing task by collecting singing-specific datasets.
+Song2Face dataset \cite{iwase2020song2face} collects a 2-hour dataset with background music and 3D blendshapes from 7 singers.
+MusicFace \cite{liu2023musicface} constructs a 3D dataset with only 6 singers by collecting the audio and intermediate videos separately.
+However, the existing two singing datasets are either small in size or of low quality, and neither provides 2D portrait singing videos, which limits their applications.
+Different from them, our SingingHead dataset is the first singing head dataset containing both 2D portrait videos and accurate 3D facial motions, with the greatest diversity (76 singers) and large scale (27 hours).